Ceremony as Medicine in an Age of Empathy Erosion, Moral Inversion, and Spiritual Starvation

 I’m talking about the kind of ceremony that reminds us what it means to belong - not just to each other, but to the watersheds, the root systems, the ancestors, and the unborn.
 A ceremony that lives inside an older memory, where the world is alive, ensouled, and listening.

 For our ancestors, ceremony wasn’t all pomp and performance.
 It was a way of being in right relationship with all of life.
 A way to express grief, offer praise, make beauty, and stay accountable to the whole.
 We don’t need to return to organized religion to return to this ethos/ethics.
-We only need to remember our place in the web of things.
+But we do need to remember our place in the web of life.

 This is not nostalgia for a time gone by.
 This is medicine for what ails us here and now.

-In an age of collapse and forgetting, remembering how to mark moments with reverence, care and clarity may be a way to return to the living fabric we were never meant to leave.
+In an age of collapse and forgetting, remembering how to mark moments with reverence, clarity and power is one way to return to the living fabric we were never meant to leave.

 Naomi RoseComment